-CIB Chapters are community-run pages that encourage and inspire local skaters to take it to the parks with their quad roller skates.
-The intention is to use the pages to share info about local meetups, events, share tips, photos, information, videos of your success, bails, learnings and more.
-Lots of the Chapters find great success organizing a regular meet up at local parks.
+These volunteer-run groups are designed to encourage and inspire local skaters to learn to skate in skate parks on quad roller skates.
+The intention is to use the groups to organise and share info about local skating meetups, share tips, information, pictures and videos of the successes, bails, learnings of the local crew.
+Many of our Chapters find great success organizing a reoccurring sessions at local parks.
 The Chapters are designed to be fun for all involved.
 Ideally, run by multiple leaders within the community who act as administrators on the social pages that best serve your community.
 Delegation and distribution of responsibility help ease the workload and makes for fun meets ups, it can also help cover a wider region for Chapters that represent large areas.

-CIB is committed to conducting our chapters in accordance with the principles of honesty, integrity, and inclusion.
+CIB is committed to conducting our Chapters in accordance with the principles of honesty, integrity, and most importantly inclusion.
 The eight principles of our Code of Conduct are included in our values and currently exist in CIB’s culture.

 Our Core Value is: